Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Computation of the Strict Pareto Boundary

 The transformation $(a)$ is based on the matrix inverse lemma.
 The transformation $(b)$ is due to $\lVert \mat{w}_1 \lVert^2 =1$.
 In the transformation $(c)$, the nonnegative left-hand side of (\ref{eq:FractionConstriant}a) demands $\mat{w}_2^H\mat{H}_{22}^H\mat{H}_{22}\mat{w}_2 \geq \sigma_2^2\mathrm{SINR}_2^\star$, and $\mat{C}$ is a Hermitian matrix defined as

-} Then, $\mat{w}_1$ can be optimized by
+Then, $\mat{w}_1$ can be optimized by

 where $\mat{C}(\mat{w}_2)$ and $\mat{A}_1(\mat{w}_2)$ are Hermitian matrices.
-The problem $\mathrm{(P1)}$ is a homogeneous QCQP formulation, where both the objective function and constraints are quadratic without linear terms.
-It is difficult to solve this non-convex problem.
+Observe that the problem $\mathrm{(P1)}$ is a homogeneous quadratically constrained quadratic program (QCQP) and the objective function is convex but the convexity of constraints is unclear.
+Generally, it is difficult to solve this non-convex problem.